sebekj/MIT-Linear-Algebra/README.md

 # MIT-Linear-Algebra

-This repository contains notes and Jupyter notebooks related to the MIT Linear Algebra course (18.06), as part of my transition into data science.
+This repository is part of my self-directed journey into data science, where I’m building a strong mathematical foundation starting with MIT's Linear Algebra (18.06) course

 ## 📚 Course Reference